Curriculum Overview

 Mission Statement

-Whilst at Wells Park we appreciate that we are a small school, this does not stop us from having big ideas and, as such, we do not set limits on what our children can aspire to achieve.
+Whilst at Wells Park, we appreciate that we are a small school.
+This does not stop us from having big ideas and, as such, we do not set limits on what our children can aspire to achieve.

 We care about our pupils, their families, and our role in the wider community.
 We are committed to providing a safe and accessible school, ensuring that it is friendly, welcoming, vibrant and inclusive.
 We take our safeguarding responsibilities very seriously and foster a safeguarding culture which goes above and beyond our statutory duties.